horpeazy/CoRider/README.md

 ### GPS instant location detection

-The app can detect the user's location using GPS, allowing the user to easily find their current location.
+The app can detect the user's location using GPS(on phones) and triangulation(on PC), allowing the user to easily find their current location.

 ### Destination location selection menu

 The app includes a destination location selection menu, allowing the user to enter the location they wish to travel to.

 ### Route drawing between destination point and current point

-Using Open Street Map (OSM) or Google Maps, the app can draw a route between the user's current location and their destination.
+Using the Mapbox API, the app can draw a route between the user's current location and their destination.
 This feature provides the user with a visual representation of the route they will take.

 ### Match rates of two different routes drawn

-The app calculates the match rates of two different routes drawn using either OSM or Google Maps.
-If the match rate is more than 60%, the app will make a match between the driver and passenger.
+The app calculates the match rates of two different routes drawn using either an algorithm.
+If the match rate is more than 40%, the app will make a match between the driver and passenger.

 ### Ride history

 The app keeps track of the user's ride history, providing a record of previous rides and helping users keep track of their transportation expenses.

+### User ratings and reviews

+After each ride, users can rate and review each other.
+This feature helps ensure the safety and reliability of the app by allowing users to provide feedback on their experience with other users.

 ## Future Development

-While the app really minimal features now, i plan to include more features in the future, some of them are listed below and you should feel free to make suggestions:
+While the app has really minimal features now, I plan to include more features in the future, some of them are listed below and you should feel free to make suggestions:

 ### In-app messaging

 The app will include an in-app messaging system that allows drivers and passengers to communicate with each other before and during the ride.
 This feature enables users to discuss important details such as pickup and drop-off locations, the cost of the ride, and any other special requests.

-### User ratings and reviews

-After each ride, users can rate and review each other.
-This feature helps ensure the safety and reliability of the app by allowing users to provide feedback on their experience with other users.

 ### Payment integration